Youth Achievement Awards (YAA) offer formal recognition and accreditation for young peoples’ achievements.

 - Can be accessed at the most appropriate level for the young person

 - Are inclusive and suitable for young people with a range of interests and abilities

 - Are a Scottish Qualifications Authority (SQA) customised award

 - Are Scottish Credit and Qualifications Framework (SCQF) credit scored and level 4 – 7

 - Appear on a young person’s Scottish Qualificiations Certificate alongside their academic achievements

 - Placed on ‘Insight’ and carry Tariff Points

 - Support the aims, values, purpose and implementation of Curriculum for Excellence

 ||SCQF Credit Points

-- to give senior pupils a creative choice as they look to bolster their CV;
+They are also used to accredit work with the wider community and to give senior pupils a creative choice as they look to bolster their CV or college /university application.